TimotejK/wier-labs/docs/PA1.md

 ## What to include in the report

 The report should follow the [standard structure](https://fri.uni-lj.si/sl/napotki-za-pisanje-porocila).
 It must not exceed 2 pages.
+You can include extra pages if you need them for visualisations of the database.

 In the report include the following: